Is Xylitol Good For You?

 Caution for Pet Owners:

 Too many instances of dogs ingesting foods containing xylitol have left pet owners with tough lessons to be learned.
-The amount of xylitol found in a few cookies, a pack of gum and even English muffins is enough of the compound to cause severe hypoglycemica (low blood sugar) and life threatening liver failure in man’s best friend (7).
+The amount of this sugar alcohol found in a few cookies, a pack of gum and even English muffins is enough of the compound to cause severe hypoglycemica (low blood sugar) and life threatening liver failure in man’s best friend (7).

 Although xylitol is a healthier alternative than sugar and high fructose products like agave, xylitol is best in small quantities even in the healthiest of people.